 Soon after the success of the HACCP program for NASA, Pillsbury, together with the help of the National Conference on Food Protection (NCFP), established a food safety program to solve their recurring product complaints.
 The company became the first food production company that produced the first HACCP food safety program.

-After the establishment of the first HACCP food safety program, it became the standard HACCP program for food companies around the globe.
+After the establishment of the first HACCP program, it became the standard HACCP program for food companies around the globe.

-A HACCP food safety program is a staple management system in the food industry that helps ensure that food safety is a top priority and is always upheld.
-The FDA identifies that a HACCP food safety program is made to prevent any problems regarding food safety occurs even before they happen.
+A HACCP program is a standard food safety management system in the food industry composed of critical control measures and monitoring procedures that help ensure that food safety is a top priority and is always upheld.
+The Food and Drug Administration identifies that a HACCP food safety program is made to prevent any problems regarding food safety from occurring even before they happen.

-Several hours of brainstorming, evaluation, and documentation goes into creating a good enough program.
+Several hours of brainstorming, evaluation, and documentation go into creating a good enough program.
 A food safety program cannot be completed without satisfying a set of prerequisite programs.
 These programs are foundations of hygiene measures, conditions, and requirements.
 They aim to produce a sanitary environment and minimize the risk of hazards.
-They are guides for the proper design of facilities, implementation of guidelines, and verification of standards and processes.
-Prerequisite programs aim to promote proper design, implementation, and verification of processes.
+They are guides for properly designing facilities, implementing guidelines, and verifying standards and processes.
+Prerequisite programs aim to promote proper design, implementation, and comprehensive verification of processes.

-Let's see some of the most common HACCP prerequisite programs that are required to implement a HACCP food safety program.
+Let's see some of the most common HACCP prerequisite programs that are required for the initial implementation of a HACCP food safety program.

 - Good Manufacturing Practices (GMP)